Americanism (Catholic Church): American response

 In response to Testem benevolentiae, Gibbons and many other American prelates replied to Rome with a near-unanimous voice, denying that American Catholics held any of the condemned views.
 They asserted that Hecker had never countenanced the slightest departure from Catholic principles in their fullest and most strict application.

 The disturbance caused by the condemnation was slight; almost the entire laity and a considerable part of the clergy were unaware of this affair.
 The Pope's brief did end up strengthening the position of the conservatives in France.
 Leo's pronouncements effectively ended the Americanist movement and curtailed the activities of American progressive Catholics.
 Historian Thomas McAvoy argues there were grave long-term negative effects on the intellectual life of American Catholics.

 Bernard McQuaid, bishop of Rochester, was a forerunner of the Americanism dispute.
-He was quick to recognize the mingling of liberalism and Catholicism—which he called "false Americanism"—and distinguish it from living the ideals of republicanism and democracy—"true Americanism."
+He was quick to recognize the mingling of liberalism and Catholicism—which he called "false Americanism"—and distinguish it from living the ideals of republicanism and democracy—"true Americanism".
 McQuaid was very suspicious of secret societies, non-Catholic schooling, and even some of his fellow bishops.
-He was particularly concerned about John Ireland, John Keane, and James Cardinal Gibbons, all of whom McQuaid considered "too conciliatory to Protestant-minded America."
+He was particularly concerned about John Ireland, John Keane, and James Cardinal Gibbons, all of whom McQuaid considered "too conciliatory to Protestant-minded America".

 John Ireland, archbishop of Saint Paul, Minnesota and a foremost modernizer, had to take extreme care to avoid condemnation for his views.
 Ireland, joined by John J. Keane, archbishop of Dubuque, sought to adapt the social and religious values of the Catholic Church to American political and cultural values, especially religious liberty, separation of church and state, cooperation with non-Catholics, and lay participation in ecclesiastical decisionmaking.
-Many of his ideas were implicitly condemned by Pope Leo XIII's Testem benevolentiae (1899) as a heresy and Americanism.
+Many of his ideas were implicitly condemned by Pope Leo XIII's Testem benevolentiae (1899) as Americanism.
 Nevertheless, Ireland continued to promote his views.
-When similar European views were condemned by Pope Pius X's Pascendi Dominici gregis (1907), Ireland actively campaigned against what the pope declared the heresy of modernism.
-This apparently inconsistent behavior stemmed from Ireland's concept of a "golden mean" between "ultraconservatism", rendering the Catholic church irrelevant, and "ultraliberalism," discarding the church's message.
+When similar European views were condemned by Pope Pius X's Pascendi Dominici gregis (1907), Ireland actively campaigned against modernism.
+This apparently inconsistent behavior stemmed from Ireland's concept of a "golden mean" between "ultraconservatism", rendering the Catholic church irrelevant, and "ultraliberalism", discarding the church's message.

 Americanization

 Others, such as Orestes Brownson—an abolitionist Catholic public intellectual—were not satisfied with the system of national parishes.
 Considered an Americanizer, he advocated for immigrants to believe their Catholic identities supersede national divides and personally opposed training priests in the ethnically divided American seminaries.
-Bishop John Hughes believed that Brownson was part of a "'club' of liberal intellectuals...who wanted to Americanize the church".
+Bishop John Hughes believed that Brownson was part of a club' of liberal intellectuals ... who wanted to Americanize the church".
 He publicly denounced Brownson for giving the 1860 commencement address at Fordham University.